Clifton Bloomfield: 2007–2008 murders

-On December 4, 2007, he entered a house on Avenida la Costa NE through a sliding glass door.
+On December 4, 2007, Bloomfield entered a house on Avenida la Costa NE through a sliding glass door.
 Inside, the homeowner, Tak Yi, attempted to fight him off but was beaten to death.
-He also killed Tak’s wife, Pung, although he later claimed a friend was responsible.
-Police initially arrested two magazine salesmen for the murders, one of whom even confessed, but both were later released following Bloomfield’s arrest.
+He also killed Tak's wife, Pung, although he later claimed a friend was responsible.
+Police initially arrested two magazine salesmen for the murders, one of whom even confessed, but both were later released following Bloomfield's arrest.

 On June 28, 2008, Bloomfield and his accomplice, Jason Skaggs, conspired to kill a man named Manny.
-They broke into a house wearing ski masks and armed with shotguns, but instead encountered Katherine Bailey and her husband, Scott Pierce, whom they killed upon mistaking for Pierce.
+They broke into a house wearing ski masks and armed with shotguns, but instead encountered Katherine Bailey and her husband, Scott Pierce, whom they killed upon mistaking for Manny.

 Arrest

 On July 1, 2008, Bloomfield and Skaggs were arrested for the murder of Scott Pierce.
 DNA evidence later linked Bloomfield to the other killings.
-He pleaded guilty to ten charges, including five counts of first-degree murder, and was sentenced to five life terms plus forty-five years.
+To avoid a possible death sentence, he pleaded guilty to ten charges, including five counts of first degree murder, and was sentenced to five life terms plus 45 years.
 Skaggs pleaded guilty to four charges, including second-degree murder and aggravated burglary with a deadly weapon, and received a thirty-and-a-half-year sentence.